The Moray Firth Coast in Scotland

 1.5 miles east of Portsoy lies Boyne Castle, a 16th-century castle surrounded on three sides by the Burn of Boyne.
 The site is very overgrown and has not been maintained for a very long time; the trail to it is not well-trodden or visible.
 The castle is in an advanced state of decay, and care should be taken while exploring it.
 Hard to get to but a true hidden gem off the beaten path near the Moray Coast.

 Another charming fishing village with one of the oldest harbours on the Moray Firth dating from the 17th century.
-Filmmakers have used Portsoy as a location for the Whisky Galore film, and more recently Peaky Blinders TV show.
-The town is host to the Portsoy Boat Festival each June which attracts 16000 people over 2 days.
-The event includes food & drink, music, crafts and of course boats!
+Filmmakers have used Portsoy as a location for the Whisky Galore film and, more recently, Peaky Blinders TV show.
+The town is host to the Portsoy Boat Festival each June, which attracts 16000 people over two days.
+The event includes food & drink, music, crafts and, of course, boats!
 Try the waffle cone at Portsoy Ice cream shop.

 For those brave enough, you can make your way into the castle, and there are a few rooms you can explore.
 If you follow the coastal path down to the beach, there is a fantastic photo opportunity.
 Follow the trail west to the stunning Sunnyside beach, it would be an ideal wild camping spot.
 More on Findlater Castle.